 Cracking the code - Part I - Getting started with Peakboard Hub API

-Since its official release back in 2022 the Peakboard Hub got more and more popular among customers.
-Initially it was designed only to build an administration interface for environments with 20+ boxes.
-Since then there have been not only an increasing number function added but there’s also a Saas offering available for customers who don’t want to host their hub on prem.
+Since its official release in 2022, Peakboard Hub has become more and more popular among customers.
+Initially, it was only designed to be an administration interface for environments with 20+ boxes.
+Since then, many more functions have been added, and there’s also a SaaS offering for customers who don’t want to host their Hub on premises.

-As by end of the year 2024 Peakboard introduced an official API that opens a huge number of possibilities to connect the Peakboard Hub to uncountable other systems, especially in the cloud.
-With today’s article we kick off a new series of articles about what you can do with the Peakboard Hub API and how to integrate it.
+At the end of the 2024, Peakboard introduced an official API for Peakboard Hub.
+This API lets you connect Peakboard Hub to countless other systems, especially in the cloud.
+Today, we’ll kick off a new series of articles that show what you can do with the API and how to integrate it.

 The API key

-The first thing we need to get things started is an API key.
-The idea is, that the key is related to a user group.
-So only the lists, boxes, alerts, etc. are accessible through the key that are marked to be available in the corresponding user group.
+The first thing we need is a Peakboard Hub API key.
+An API key is related to a user group, so a key can only access the lists, boxes, alerts, etc. that are available to the corresponding user group.

-To add a new key we move to the user groups of an organsiation and find the key list there.
+To add a new API key, we go to the user groups of an organization and look for the key list.
+Then, we click Add.

 image

-When adding a new key, we can define the scope of the key (e.g. restricted to only reading list), along with the validity period.
-Although it’s an option to generate a key that never expires, it’s a good habbit to restrict the time and then renew the key on a regular basis.
+We define the scope of the key (e.g. restricted to only reading lists), along with the expiration period.
+Although it’s possible to generate a key that never expires, it’s best practice to have an expiration date and renew the key on a regular basis.

 image